 Book Your Vacation

-Now that you have your mountain bike all tuned up and ready to go, book your vacation to Killington and get ready for trip full of adventures on the trail!
+Now that you have your mountain bike all tuned up and ready to go, book your Killington vacation rental and get ready for trip full of adventures on the trail!

 You can also stop by Basin Sports to have your bike repaired or to pick out accessories or apparel.
 Their service department uses the most advanced equipment and will take special care of your bike.
 Basin Sports also offers tuning services for your skis and snowboards if you visit in the winter!
 They are open daily from 9 a.m. until 5:30 p.m.